Mayuresh12/Combine-FrameWork-Swift-/index.md

 numbers.filter { $0 % 2 == 0 } .sink{ print( $0 )}
 ```
+2. removeDuplicate()
+3. compactMap
+   Similar as removing nils from a string.
+4. ignoreOutput

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Mayuresh12/Combine-FrameWork-Swift-/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.